The Wire (The Wire episode): Plot summary

-The Street

 Omar's boyfriend Brandon has been murdered.
 Wallace wakes up in his squatter apartment and goes through his routine of readying several children in his charge for school.
 Police arrive in the neighborhood and, as Wallace and Poot leave the house, they see Brandon's body.
 Across town, D'Angelo and Shardene discuss their blossoming relationship.

 Wallace expresses his anguish at seeing Brandon's body.
 D'Angelo unsympathetically reminds Wallace that he knew what would happen to Brandon, and reminds him that killing is part of "the game" of drug dealing in Baltimore.
 Stringer tells D'Angelo they are bringing Bodie home following his recent arrests.
 At a court hearing, Barksdale attorney Maurice Levy lies to defend Bodie's actions, causing the judge to set him free on the condition that he makes regular phone calls to a probation officer.
 Herc and Carver later pick up Bodie, assuming he absconded from custody a second time, and are surprised that he managed to get released.

 Avon, Stringer and Stinkum visit the Pit and deliver reward money to D'Angelo and Wallace for their part in finding Brandon; Avon also tells D'Angelo that Wee-Bey and Bird killed him.
 D'Angelo assures Stringer that there are no snitches in his crew.
 D'Angelo, still withholding payment from the Pit crew, finds his lookout, a girl named Cassandra, with groceries.
 She reveals she has been conspiring with Sterling to steal small amounts of drugs and sell them on the side.
 In order to protect them from punishment, D'Angelo reassigns them elsewhere and tells nobody except Wallace.

 With Johnny released from medical care, Bubbles returns to the streets.
 The pair run a short con to steal copper pipes and resell them to fund their drug addictions.
 Bubbles and Johnny plan to steal the same copper pipes back from the site the contractor is working on.
 When Johnny goes out to buy more drugs, he is arrested.